-The Model Health System is a digital tool provided by NHS Improvement and NHS England.
-It's design to support the NHS improve productivity, quality and efficiency
+The Model Health System is a digital tool provided by NHS England.
+It is designed to support the NHS, improve productivity, quality and efficiency.

 The Model Health System includes a suite of tools developed to support NHS providers, including the Model Hospital, Model Ambulance, Model Mental Health Trust and Model Community Trust.

 Model.nhs.uk can be used by anyone in the NHS from board to ward.
 You can explore and compare productivity, quality and responsiveness, to easily identify opportunities to improve.